Your 26-Week-Old Baby – Development, Milestones & Care

 Games and Activities

-Here are some games and activities you can try to keep your little one engaged.
+Here are some games and activities you can try to keep your little one engaged:

 - Use Musical Objects: You can stock up on musical toys and use one at a time to keep your baby engaged.
 Shake the toys from different sides to develop your baby’s sense of hearing and to help him understand where the sound is coming from.

 - Sing Funny Songs: Sing funny songs to your baby when changing their clothes or cleaning them up and see how they react.
 This activity will strengthen your bond with your baby, improve his sense of hearing, and help him learn new words.
 You can even encourage him to sing along.
-Your little one will babble in order to communicate and sing with you.
+Your little one will babble to communicate and sing with you.

-- Ball Chasing: Find a ball or a toy that they have a special interest in and place it on the other side of the room.
+- Ball Chasing: Find a ball or toy they have a special interest in and place it on the other side of the room.
 Make him go from one side of the room to the other.
 This will help develop their leg muscles and speed up the process of walking.

 [Also Read: 6 Months Old Baby Games and Activities]

-When to Consult a Doctor
+When to Consult a Doctor?

-Consult a doctor, in case of the following:
+Consult a doctor in case of the following:

 - If your infant develops a very high fever without any signs of stopping due to teething, take them to a paediatrician at the earliest.